Our Fellowships

 Our Programming

-Our student programming is open to all who wish to participate in the life of the mind.
+The Hamilton Center’s student programming is open to all who wish to participate in the life of the mind.
 Gather with professors, peers, and professionals to share scholarship, read valuable texts, and practice civil discourse.

 Reading Group